-To assist the city council in the governance of the City, there shall be a mobile home rental review board, personnel appeals board, relocation appeals board, planning commission, and such other boards, committees or commissions as provided in this Charter or as the city council may establish by ordinance or resolution.
-The city council shall set the purposes and size of such boards, committees and commissions and may grant to them such powers and duties as it deems appropriate and are consistent with the provisions of this Charter.
+To assist the city council in the governance of the City, there shall be a housing authority, mobile home rental review board, civil service commission, planning commission, and such other boards, committees or commissions as provided in this Charter or as the city council may establish by ordinance or resolution.
+The city council shall set the purposes of such boards, committees and commissions and may grant to them such powers and duties as it deems appropriate and are consistent with the provisions of this Charter.